jm-willy/pokedex/README.md

 # pokedex
-Plain pokedex viewer with asynchronous loading from pokeAPI
+Plain pokedex viewer made with jquery and with asynchronous ajax loading from pokeAPI